Grand Junction, Tennessee: History

 Grand Junction was founded in 1858.
 It was named after the "Grand Junction" of the Memphis and Charleston Railroad and the Mississippi Central Railroad.
 The town was a railroad town, with its own newspaper, two saloons, three hotels, a livery stable, and other businesses.
 During the Civil War, the Union Army held the city for approximately three years.
 Also during the Civil War General U.S. Grant established a “Contraband Camp” of thousands of former enslaved people, providing shelter, education etc. prior to the Emancipation Proclamation.

-(Ron Chernow, p 230) In 1878 a yellow fever epidemic struck the town and killed more than half of the 150 residents.
+In 1878 a yellow fever epidemic struck the town and killed more than half of the 150 residents.
 The town was incorporated in 1901.

-On April 3, 2025, the community was impacted by an EF3 tornado that had originated in the Slayden, Mississippi area.
+On April 3, 2025, the community was struck by an EF3 tornado that had originated in the Slayden, Mississippi area.

 Geography

 Grand Junction is located in southwestern Hardeman County at (35.048023, -89.190177).
 A small portion of the town extends west into Fayette County.
 Tennessee State Route 57 runs through the city, leading east 17 mi to Middleton and west 3.5 mi to La Grange.
 Collierville, on the outskirts of the Memphis suburbs, is 28 mi to the west on TN 57.
 Tennessee State Route 18 runs past the western edge of Grand Junction, leading northeast 19 mi to Bolivar and southwest 4 mi to the Mississippi border, beyond which Mississippi Highway 7 continues southwest 20 mi to Holly Springs.
 Tennessee State Route 368 is a local highway that runs through downtown Grand Junction.

 According to the United States Census Bureau, the city has a total area of 3.1 sqkm, all land.